realimpat/Real-Impact-Tracker-Methodology/README.md

 - Supports basic display formatting (such as headings and tables)
 - Works well with file version control such as Git

 Markdown is designed to be accessible to you to read and understand, even if you've never heard of Markdown.
-If you want to see more, GitHub also hosts a 5-min Markdown introduction https://guides.github.com/features/mastering-markdown/.
+This Readme is in Markdown.
+If you want to learn more, GitHub also hosts a 5-min Markdown introduction https://guides.github.com/features/mastering-markdown/.

 ### Contact
 If you are trying to contribute but are getting stuck when using this tool, you can reach us by email at press@realimpacttracker.com, and we will try to help.